 The 1813 baptism register notes in the 'persons not white' section the following additional 'reputed children' of Dr Duncan Robertson (junior) and Ann Henegan:

-The 1819 baptism register records two more children to Duncan and Ann Henegan, described as 'a free person of colour'.
+The 1819 baptism register records two more children to Duncan and Ann Henegan, described this time as 'a free person of colour'.

-According to the same rootschat discussion noted above, (a) Ann Henegan was in possession of three female slaves in 1817; the slave return is signed with a cross and countersigned by Dr Robertson; (b) Duncan Robertson had another child with Ann Henegan - Elizabeth Robertson, baptised on 20 August 1826 in St Elizabeth, Cornwall, Jamaica.
+Ann Henegan appears to have been an independent woman in her own right.
+According to the same Rootschat discussion noted above, (a) Ann Henegan was in possession of three female slaves in 1817; the slave return is signed with a cross and countersigned by Dr Robertson; (b) Duncan Robertson had another child with Ann Henegan - Elizabeth Robertson, baptised on 20 August 1826 in St Elizabeth, Cornwall, Jamaica.

 Ann (nee Luttman) Robertson, the wife of John and Duncan Robertson's uncle, Duncan Robertson, died at Friendship in July 1813 and was buried there on 20 July 1813.

 John Robertson (born 1771), the son of Peter and Janet Robertson (nee Adamson), died on 21 September 1818 at Newington, Edinburgh.
-At the itme of his death he was noted as residing at Gartincaber in the country of Perth.
-There is a 'John Robertson Burial Ground' in Greyfriars graveyard in Edinburgh that houses his father, Peter Robertson.
+At the time of his death he was noted as residing at Gartincaber in the country of Perth.
+For reference, there is a 'John Robertson Burial Ground' in Greyfriars graveyard in Edinburgh where his father Peter Robertson is interred.

-According to his will (May 1818), his brother Archibald was residing the St Elizabeth area of Jamaica.
-The Morning Post of 29 September 1818 described him as 'of Bellemont, St Elizabeth, Jamaica, many years a medical practitioner on that island'.
+The Morning Post of 29 September 1818, noting his death, described John Robertson as 'of Bellemont, St Elizabeth, Jamaica, many years a medical practitioner on that island'.

 The following is the text of John Robertson's will, made on 16 May 1818:CC8/8/149 John Robertson of Bellemont in the parish of St Elizabeth, Jamaica.
 Residing at Garlincaber in the county of Perth.
 Executors: John Chambers of Northampton Estate, St Elizabeth; William Aldam of Warminster Estate, St Elizabeth; Duncan Robertson of Friendship Estate, Jamaica (at present in Great Britain); Joseph Lawes Swaby of Montpelier (at present in Great Britain); James Robertson, writer, 2 Heriot Row, Edinburgh (cousin); and Caroline Robertson (wife).